LTA to regulate both electric vehicles and chargers under new law

 Eleven MPs spoke during the debate.
 Mr Saktiandi Supaat (Bishan-Toa Payoh GRC), Ms Ng Ling Ling (Ang Mo Kio GRC) and Mr Sharael Taha (Pasir Ris-Punggol GRC) called for measures to manage the safety risks that come with electric vehicles and their chargers.

-Meanwhile, Worker's Party MPs Mr Leon Perera (Aljunied GRC) and Ms He Ting Ru (Sengkang GRC) spoke about proper disposal of the electronic waste caused by EVs.
+Meanwhile, Workers' Party MPs Leon Perera (Aljunied GRC) and He Ting Ru (Sengkang GRC) spoke about proper disposal of the electronic waste caused by EVs.

 Mr Baey said the Transport Ministry will study the ideas and address the issues raised by MPs.